Ismaeltrevi/house-price-prediction/README.md

 3. Is there any difference in price depending on the month of when a house is sold?

-### Deliverables
-1. GitHub repository with all the files
-2. Jupyter notebook with EDA, Feature Engineering, statistical tests, and model evaluation.
-3. Holdout predictions

 ### Data
 The data set was provided by Flatiron School.